 And it’s not only D-Tap cables that can cause problems.
 A lot of the cheap DC barrel connectors have a center positive terminal that can connect before the outer barrel makes a good connection.
 There are many connectors where the positive can make before the negative.

 You can also have problems if the connection between the battery and the camera isn’t perfect.
-A D-Tap connected directly to the battery might represent an easier route for power to flow back to the battery if there is any corrosion on the battery terminals or a loose batter plate or adapter.
+A D-Tap connected directly to the battery might represent an easier route for power to flow back to the battery if there is corrosion on the battery terminals or a loose batter plate or adapter.

 Then while everything remains switched off the very last thing to connect should be the SDI or HDMI cables.
 Only when everything is connected should you turn anything on.
+But beware – there is a myth that turning cameras and monitors off before plugging or unplugging is enough to stop this issue.
+This simply isn’t true because power is fed to the monitor and camera even when they are switched off so power loops and surges can still occur.

 The reason Arri talk about shielded power cables is because most shielded power cables use connectors such as Lemo or Hirose where the body of the connector is grounded to the cable shield.
 This helps ensure that when plugging the power cable in it is the ground connection that is made first and the power connection after.
 Then when unplugging the power breaks first and ground after.
 When using properly constructed shielded power cables with Lemo or Hirose connectors it is much less likely that these issues will occur (but not impossible).